udit19281/Netflix-Cloud-Computing/README.md

 TODO:

-1. Add database for video.
-Schema : name:abcd,source:abcd
+1. //Add database for video.
+Schema : name:abcd,source:abcd DONE
 2. Add replica databases and each server will write to a diff dabatabse
 3. Add synchronised writes for hese databases
 4. If one db fails in dbname.client step,switch to other db